 - NR = Not Reportable (too few students to report results in accordance with the Department’s confidentiality guidelines).

 - Blank = There are no students at the grade level and/or in the program assessed (e.g., schools not offering French Immersion).

 - Dash = Assessment was not administered (e.g., the assessment did not exist at that grade level at the time)

 - 2020-21 results are not comparable to previous years.
 This is due to moving from matrix sampling methodology (students complete one of four partial versions of the assessment) to having each student write the full assessment.
 This does not pertain to the ELPA.
 2020-21 results of the ELPA are comparable to the previous year.

 - The Grade 10 French Immersion Reading assessment is the same for students entering immersion in Grade 3 vs. Grade 6, however, the results are calculated separately to reflect the expectations for the two programs.

 - New assessments were developed in 2021-22 for mathematics and French reading for Grades 5 and 7, and scientific literacy for Grade 8.
-Results will be available after their first full administration next year.
+Results are now available for the first full administration year of 2022-23.

 In certain circumstances, it is necessary and appropriate for students to be exempted from participating in provincial assessments if the testing format does not allow demonstration of their learning, even with accommodations.
 Exemptions fall into three broad categories: academic, social/emotional and unforeseen.
 Typically, academic exemptions are sought for students following an individualized Personalized Learning Plan (PLP-I).
 Students who are exempt due to an PLP-I should be assessed on those goals that are set out in their Personalized Learning Plan (PLP).